wormhole-foundation/example-native-token-transfers/evm/README.md

 4. **Receive**

 Once a message has been emitted by a Transceiver on the source chain, an off-chain process (e.g. a relayer) will forward the message to the corresponding Transceiver on the recipient chain.
-The relayer interacts with the transceiver via an entrypoint for receiving messages.
-For example, the client will call the [`receiveWormholeMessage`] method on the WormholeTransceiver contract to execute the message.
-Once the `ReceiveMessage` event is emitted during this process.
+The relayer interacts with the Transceiver via an entrypoint for receiving messages.
+For example, the relayer will call the [`receiveWormholeMessage`] method on the `WormholeTransceiver` contract to execute the message.
+The `ReceiveRelayedMessage` event is emitted during this process.

-This method should also forward the message to the NttManager on the recipient chain.
+This method should also forward the message to the `NttManager` on the destination chain.
 Note that the the Transceiver interface does not declare a signature for this method because receiving messages is specific to each Transceiver, and a one-size-fits-all solution would be overly restrictive.

-The NttManager contract allows an M of N threshold for attestations to determine whether a message can be safely executed.
+The `NttManager` contract allows an _M_ of _N_ threshold for Transceiver attestations to determine whether a message can be safely executed.
 For example, if the threshold requirement is 1, the message will be executed after a single Transceiver delivers a valid attestation.
 If the threshold requirement is 2, the message will only be executed after two Transceivers deliver valid attestations.
 When a message is attested to by a Transceiver, the contract emits the `MessageAttestedTo` event.

-NTT implements replay protection, so if a Transceiver attempts to deliver a message attestation twice, the contract reverts with `TransceiverAlreadyAttestedToMessage` error.
-NTT also implements replay protection against reexecuting messages.
-This check also acts as reentrancy protecion as well.
+NTT implements replay protection, so if a given Transceiver attempts to deliver a message attestation twice, the contract reverts with `TransceiverAlreadyAttestedToMessage` error.
+NTT also implements replay protection against re-executing messages.
+This check also acts as reentrancy protection as well.

 If a message had already been executed, the contract ends execution early and emits the `MessageAlreadyExecuted` event instead of reverting via an error.
-This mitigates the possibility of race conditions from transceivers attempting to deliver the same message when (threshold < number of transceivers) and notifies the client (off-chain process) so they don't attempt redundant message delivery.
+This mitigates the possibility of race conditions from transceivers attempting to deliver the same message when the threshold is less than the total number of available of Transceivers (i.e. threshold < totalTransceivers) and notifies the client (off-chain process) so they don't attempt redundant message delivery.

 _Events_
 ``` solidity